Argentina–United States relations

-Country comparison

 History

 After Argentina became independent from Spanish rule, the United States formally recognized the United Provinces of the Río de la Plata, the legal predecessor to Argentina, on January 27, 1823.
 The bilateral relations have seesawed over the last century and a half between periods of greater cooperation and periods of tension over ideology and finance.
 There has never been a threat of war.

 Argentine leaders were disappointed when the American government refused to invoke the Monroe Doctrine during instances such as the British establishment of a colony on the Falkland Islands, or during the Anglo-French blockade of the Río de la Plata.

-In 1833 US Navy shells the Falkland Islands, at the time under Argentine control, in retaliation for the seizing of American ships fishing in Argentine waters.
+In 1833, the US Navy shelled the Falkland Islands, at the time under Argentine control, in retaliation for the seizing of American ships fishing in Argentine waters.
 The new constitution of 1853 was based in part on the American Constitution.
 In 1853, a commercial treaty was concluded between the two nations.